 Director.
 Writer.
 Filmmaker.

 At the age of five I was a professional child actor.
 I played Richard Kiley’s daughter on "The Defenders", sang jingles with Louie Armstrong, and was the voice of Lucy in Peanuts.
-I attended The School of Visual Arts, Parsons School of Design, and Sarah Lawrence College where I concentrated on visual and literary storytelling with writing giants such as Grace Paley and Ed Doctorow.
-I received an MFA in film directing at NYU where my thesis film "Giustina" won Best Short at The NY and Chicago Film Festivals, garnering production grants from The American Film Institute, The National Endowment for the Arts, & The Jerome Foundation - enabling me to continue making movies.
+I attended The School of Visual Arts, Parsons School of Design - where I studied graphic design, and Sarah Lawrence College - where I concentrated on storytelling with writing giants such as Grace Paley and Ed Doctorow.
+I received an MFA in film directing at NYU where my thesis film "Giustina" won Best Short at The New York and Chicago Film Festivals, garnering production grants from The American Film Institute, The National Endowment for the Arts, & The Jerome Foundation - enabling me to continue making movies.

 Early in my career I worked as a storyboard artist and pre-viz coordinator for directors Peter Yates, Brian DePalma, and Jerry Belson, while optioning my first screenplays to Jon Avnet, Ridley Scott, and Jodie Foster.
 When the late/great Steven Bochco saw one of my shorts he hired me to direct “Doogie Howser”, the opportunity for which I'm especially grateful.